concord-consortium/collaborative-learning/docs/oauth2.md

 - the classInfoUrl is taken from a class parameter in URL itself
 - the offeringId is taken from the offering parameter in the URL itself

 Currently when the portal generates a Portal JWT for a resource_link_id and a target_user_id it does not add the class_info_url or offering_id to the JWT.
-So without changes to Portal or CLUE we'd need include the class and offering parameters in the links the researchers are using.
+So without changes to Portal or CLUE we'd need to include the class and offering parameters in the links the researchers are using.
 This would be the same approach used when the Activity Player researcher reports have links to the portal-report to show the student work.

 To simplify these URLs we could update CLUE to get the offeringId from the resourceLinkId, and then make a API request to get the offering information and from that information it could construct the classInfoUrl.
 I'm not sure if the portal will allow a class or offering information request given the Portal JWT it currently generates for the researchers resource_link_id and target_user_id request.